ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 ## Data Transport Compression

-While any complex compression mechanism could always be realized at later times in an extension, the core protocol design should consider oppertunities where per-packet bits can be saved easily.
+While any complex compression mechanism could always be realized at later times in an extension, the core protocol design should consider opportunities where per-packet bits can be saved easily.
 One such example is that the proxy will learn the destination IP address during the forwarding request, as such that field could simply be removed on a per-packet basis.